 Line 8d.
-INCOME TAX WITHHELD: Enter on line 8d the amount of withholding credited to the corporation through the Maine pass-through entity withholding requirement, and/or the amount withheld from certain gambling winnings.
+INCOME TAX WITHHELD: Enter on line 8d the amount of withholding credited to the corporation through the Maine passthrough entity withholding requirement, and/or the amount withheld from certain gambling winnings.
 The amount claimed on this line must be substantiated by the attachment of a year-end Form 1099ME issued by the pass-through entity, and/or a copy of Form W-2G.
-Line 8e.
-REFUNDABLE HISTORIC REHABILITATION CREDIT: A refundable historic rehabilitation credit applies to certain qualified expenditures incurred after December 31, 2007.
-Follow the worksheet instructions for the credit for rehabilitation of historic properties to claim the credit.
-The worksheet instructions also provide a description of the qualifications for the credit.